vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 ---
 title: Schema Tracker
-description: Tracking schema changes in vstreams
+description: Tracking schema changes in Vstreams
 weight: 1
 ---

-# Tracking schema changes in vstreams
+# Tracking schema changes in Vstreams

 ## Motivation

-Currently, vstreams work with a single (the latest) database schema.
+Currently, Vstreams work with a single (the latest) database schema.
 On every DDL the schema engine reloads the schema from the database engine.

-All vstreams on a tablet share a common engine.
+All Vstreams on a tablet share a common engine.
 Vstreams that are lagging might be seeing a newer (and hence incorrect) version of the schema in case ddls were applied in between.

 In addition reloading schemas is an expensive operation.
-If there are multiple vstreams each of them will separately receive a DDL event resulting in multiple reloads for the same DDL.
+If there are multiple Vstreams each of them will separately receive a DDL event resulting in multiple reloads for the same DDL.

+{{< info >}}
+For full functionality, schema tracking relies on non-default Vitess vttablet options: `-watch_replication_stream` and `-track_schema_versions`.
+Specifically, performing a Vstream from a non-master tablet while concurrently making DDL changes to the keyspace without one or both of these tablet options will result in incorrect Vstream results.
+{{< /info >}}

 ## Goals